 Table 2.
-Summary of Sample Codes Assigned to Wet-Side Deposition Samples (NTN)
+Summary of Sample Codes Assignedto Wet-Side Deposition Samples (NTN)

-Туре Sample volume (Vol) Prioritization of chemical measurements T $Vol \le 10 \text{ mL}$ As volume permits: first pH and then conductance on unfiltered sample.
-WD 10 mL < Vol < 35 mL pH and conductance on unfiltered aliquot; all other ions on filtered sample after dilution to a volume of 50 mL with deionized water to provide adequate sample for analyses; measured concentrations are subsequently corrected for dilution.
-W $Vol \ge 35 \text{ mL}$ pH and conductance on unfiltered aliquot; all other ions on filtered aliquot.
+Type Sample volume (Vol) Prioritization of chemical measurements Т $Vol \le 8 mL$ As volume permits: first pH and then conductance on unfiltered samples.
+WD 8.0 mL < Vol < 30.5 mL pH and conductance on unfiltered aliquot; all other ions on filtered sample after dilution to a volume of 50 mL with deionized water to provide adequate sample for analyses; measured concentrations are subsequently corrected for dilution.
+W $Vol \ge 30.5 mL$ pH and conductance on unfiltered aliquot; all other ions on filtered aliquot.
 D Vol = 0 mL No analysis is performed.
 DF Field Blank - bucket component USGS Field Blank bottle sent from the site 75% is poured into the bucket then, after about 24 hours, is poured into a clean sample bottle and returned to the CAL for analysis as if it were a 'W' (see above).
 DK Field Blank - bottle component 25% of the USGS Field Blank bottle, not poured into the sample bucket, is returned to the CAL in the original bottle, and analyzed as if it were a 'W' (see above).

 must supply materials of identical quality to those being replaced at the sites.
-The laboratory provides supplies and solutions for both NTN and AIRMoN-wet.
-For more detailed information, see SOPs relating to supplies preparation (see Appendix A for current list of SOPs).
+The laboratory provides supplies and solutions for both NTN and AIRMoN.
+For more detailed information, see SOPs relating to supplies preparation.